microsoft/qsharp/katas/content/nonlocal_games/index.md

 - Reset used qubits to $\ket{0}$ before they are released.
 - Return their measurement results.

-In the example below you can compare classical and quantum results: first boolean value indicates win for classical Alice and Bob, second boolean is win for quantum Alice and Bob.
+In the example below you can compare winning percentage of classical and quantum games.

 >You may play with the code and check if there is a difference in results when
 >1.
 The referee picks non-random bits.
 How can the referee minimize Alice and Bob's win probability?